Key takeaways from this year’s VRMA International Conference

-The Vacation Rental Management Association’s International Conference, an annual highlight for the short-term rental industry, took place last month in San Antonio.
-We asked a selection of Booking.com employees who attended the event about their experiences.
+The Vacation Rental Management Association’s International Conference, an annual event for the short-term rental industry, took place earlier this month in San Antonio.
+We asked a selection of Booking.com employees who attended about their experiences.

 Eduardo Quinones, Booking Home Account Manager, says: From talking with partners, I noticed that they understand the uncertainty of the current situation and are looking for new ways to be proactive and prepared for any challenges ahead.
 In particular, they have a real hunger for new technology and want to find new ways to grow revenue.